 • Analysis of energy consumption, costs, usage pattern and comparison of energy performance concluded in an inventory energy use

-• Identification of energy management opportunities
+• Identification of energy efficiency improvement opportunities

 • Energy and cost savings analysis